aditdesai/racing-game/README.md

 ## CONTROLS

-WASD or arrow keys on Keyboard
+WASD or arrow keys on Keyboard.
-Compatible with Game Controller as well
+Compatible with Game Controller as well.